Neon light and wild nights, Las Vegas is an epic destination that offers so much more than parties, booze and casinos.

 But there’s plenty to do in Las Vegas beyond booze, bars and gambling.
 Las Vegas also is home to a thriving arts and culture scene, as well as a great selection of world-class restaurants, interesting museums, and activities the whole family will love.
 But you’ll still want to visit places like the famous Bellagio Fountains, Mandalay Bay and Las Vegas boulevard to name but a few!

-The city is divided into a number of distinct neighbourhoods packed with activities and attractions for different types of tourists.
+The city is divided into a number of distinct neighborhoods packed with activities and attractions for different types of tourists.
 There’s also a variety of hotels in Las Vegas for different needs and budgets.

 Starting with Downtown Las Vegas.
 The city’s central business district and historic centre, Downtown Las Vegas is home to a variety of cultural attractions as well as bars, casinos, clubs as wall as many of the best Las Vegas hotels.

 Travel several blocks west and you’ll arrive in Symphony Park.
-One of the newest neighbourhoods in the city, Symphony Park is a mixed-use urban space that features everything from shops and businesses to residential dwellings.
+One of the newest neighborhoods in the city, Symphony Park is a mixed-use urban space that features everything from shops and businesses to residential dwellings.
 Here you’ll also find a sprawling urban greenspace.

 Head south to the Arts District.
 The cultural hub of Las Vegas, the Arts District is bursting with studios and galleries showcasing incredible works by local and international artists.